 - medical conditions, including cardiovascular disease, hypertension, obesity, sleep apnea, and cancer (because some cancer treatments can injure the heart)

 The proper treatment for right-sided heart failure depends on the underlying condition causing it.
-Treating right-sided heart failure usually involves the use of one or more medications, lifestyle measures, and possibly implanted devices that support the heart’s ability to pump.
+Treating right-sided heart failure usually involves using one or more medications, lifestyle measures, and possibly implanted devices that support the heart’s ability to pump.
+Treating left-sided heart failure is also important.

 The following types of medications are among those commonly prescribed to treat right-sided heart failure: